General (Mostly Money-Related) Tips and Tricks in Living in London/ United Kingdom

 Looking for Accomodation

 This is the biggest part of your monthly spending.
 Mine’s about 2/3.
 If you live in London, university accomodation is about 500-700 GBP/ month.
-The nice thing about university accomodation is that everything is available (fully furnished, heating, appliances, internet, electricity bill, sometimes free laundry and janitor like mine), so there’s no need for you to think of bills and an excuse to waste electricity.
+The nice thing about university accomodation is that everything is available (fully furnished, heating, appliances, internet, electricity bill, sometimes free laundry and janitor like mine, even catering), so there’s no need for you to think of bills and an excuse to waste electricity.
 They’re also usually closer to campus.
 And because everyone’s a student, you can get a nice environment to study, and to interact with people from different countries.

 Renting farther and farther from the city centre may be cheaper, but 1 hour commute even using tube’s not for everyone.
 If you’re ready for that, you can make activities for your commute such as reading or listening to podcast.